examples-hub/react-starter-rspack/README.md

 ## features

-- minimal
+- minimal boilerplate
 - built with react + rspack from scratch, no rsbuild
-- support importing css/scss/svg
+- support to import css/scss/svg
+- support to start simple express server

 ## quickstart